freifunk/device-pictures/README.md

 ## Creating JPG and PNG

 To create jpg and png files, you need to have imagemagick, exiftool and `inkscape` installed.
-Rune
+Run

-`./conversion-script.sh`
+`./conversion-script.sh <optional file path>`

 Output is written to `pictures-png` and `pictures-jpg` respectively.